What can you do with a Master’s in Organizational Leadership?

 Earning a master’s in organizational leadership doesn’t confine you to a career in the business industry or military.
 This multipurpose degree also provides ample training for leadership in education, including the role of a principal.

-Greiner says studying organizational leadership equips students with knowledge that’s vital for being a principal.
-Understanding topics like staff development, budgeting, operations and facilities management is critical for anyone wishing to become a successful principal.
+Understanding topics like staff development, budgeting, operations and facilities management is critical for anyone wishing to pursue a position in educational leadership.

 - Managing operations of an elementary, middle or high school